KerwannTEP/JuDOKA/README.md

-# JuDO
+# JuDOKA

-Julia Diffusion Orbitale
+Julia Diffusion of Orbits for Keplerian Actions